About Child Play Therapy

 Parent-Child Play Therapy (Filial Therapy):

 Strives to enhance a child-parent relationship by empowering the parent with new and innovative ways to interact with their child.
-This unique form of therapy provides an environment in which the child receives concentrated attention from the parent, thus lessening the anxiety of the child and allowing him or her to unlearn behavior patterns that lead to miscommunication.
+This unique form of therapy provides an environment in which the child receives concentrated attention from the parent, thus lessening the anxiety of the child, allowing him/her to unlearn behavior patterns that lead to miscommunication.
 Parents are given the skills necessary to practice effective listening and respond to a child's emotions as well as tools to help encourage the enhancement of the child's self-esteem.
 Therapists teach the parents how to set therapeutic limits and utilize principles of play therapy, at-home sessions, and how to provide an authentically accepting and understanding atmosphere in which their child will find security to explore their own emotions and the relationship with their parent.

 Family-Child Play Therapy: